water-fountain/Portfolio/Tech-Writing-Samples/USBC-Differences-Guide.md

 ## What Actually Matters

 You simply cannot judge a USB-C cable by its cover.
-Using the wrong one leads to slow charging, bottlenecked data, and missing display outputs—even if your hardware is perfectly capable.
+Using the wrong one leads to slow charging, bottlenecked data, and missing display outputs, even if your hardware is perfectly capable.
 When buying or organizing your gear, ignore the plug shape and look for these three specs:

 - Power Delivery (PD) Rating: (e.g., 60W vs 100W+)
 - Data Transfer Speed: (USB 3.0 or higher)
 - Video Support: (DisplayPort Alt Mode)

-USB-C isn’t a bad standard—it’s actually one of the most flexible connectors ever designed.
+USB-C isn’t a bad standard, it’s actually one of the most flexible connectors ever designed.
 The "mess" is simply the result of one port trying to do everything at once.
 Once you stop looking at the plug and start looking at the specs, the confusion disappears.